opentelemetry plugin

 “”

-URL for reporting trace via otlp http exporter.
-If trace reporting is not needed, this can be left unconfigured
+URL for reporting trace via otlp http exporter, can be omitted if trace reporting is not needed

 metrics_otlp_http_exporter_url